If you have had several different employers, you may have an occupational pension from different occupational pension companies.

 When is the occupational pension paid?

-Your occupational pension company usually contacts you a few months before you can take out your pension (most commonly when you turn 65) and asks when you wish to withdraw your occupational pension.
-If you want to take it out it earlier or later, you must contact the occupational pension company.
+Your occupational pension company usually contacts you a few months before you can start withdrawing your pension and asks when you wish to start withdrawing your occupational pension.
+If you want to start withdrawing it earlier or later, you must contact the occupational pension company.

-You can choose to take out your occupational pension for, for example, 5, 10, 15 or 20 years time or for the rest of your life.
+You may choose to take out your occupational pension for, for example, a period of 5, 10, 15 or 20 years or for the rest of your life.
 Many people have a life-long withdrawal, unless you make an active choice yourself, which means payments for the rest of your life.